checkly/docs.checklyhq.com/site/content/learn/opentelemetry/otel-instrument.md

     2. **Contextual Richness**: Since code is written by hand, you can include detailed metadata relevant to your business logic.
     3. **Customization**: Allows for intricate tracking of custom events, metrics, and logs that fit your specific needs.

 This approach ensures deeper insights but requires more engineering effort upfront and ongoing maintenance to ensure proper coverage and updates as the code evolves.
+There are of course 1,001 ways that a clever developer could ensure that the intervention needed even for direct instrumentation was miniman.
+For example, by wrapping the function that first receives a request, and the function class to ensure that future function calls are reported to a tracer.
+Direct instrumentation doesn't mean modifying n+1 lines of code, but it does require a fair amount of effort to get launched the first time, no matter how clever your developers are.

 ### Auto-Instrumentation